Biblical Scholarship as a Form of Lying:

 Q: You have recently been quoted as saying that "modern biblical scholarship is a highly developed form of lying."
 But you have also written an interesting work of biblical scholarship about the Apostle Paul.
 Does that mean that you are a liar?

-A: As I said in the prologue to Evidence and Paul’s Journeys, I was not writing a work of biblical scholarship.
+A: As I stated in the prologue to Evidence and Paul’s Journeys, I was not writing a work of biblical scholarship.
 I was engaging in an historical investigation governed by the same kind of rules that define evidence in a court of law.
 And that is something very different from biblical scholarship, as any biblical scholar will tell you.

-A: Well again, as I said in the prologue, I use biblical scholarship in much the same way that a court of law uses expert witnesses.
+A: Well again, as I stated in the prologue, I use biblical scholarship in much the same way that a court of law uses expert witnesses.
 An expert witness may want to testify to the truth of something that, by the rules of legal evidence, cannot be regarded as proven.
 The profession of which he is a part may regard what he is going to say as true, or likely to be true, or possibly to be true, but the rules of evidence do not permit him to reach that conclusion.
 At that point, you simply stop the witness from testifying.
 I stopped the biblical scholars from testifying whenever they engaged in speculation, which is a great deal of the time.

 Q: So exactly how is the profession of biblical scholarship “a highly developed form of lying”?

 A: It is because biblical scholars claim to be dealing with historical truth.
 Mostly what they do is speculate about historical events, although with great erudition.
-They then pass these speculations off as historical truth, although they are often based on very little evidence.
+They then pass those speculations off as historical truth, although they are often based on very little evidence.

 Q: Can you give me an example?

 Most biblical scholars fall into one of three camps.
 First there are the radical scholars, who say that the historical evidence “proves” that little or nothing in the New Testament is historically true.
 Second, there are the liberal scholars, who say that the historical evidence “proves” that parts of the New Testament are true and parts of it are false.
 They then disagree among themselves as to which is which.
-Then third, you have the conservative scholars, who say that the historical evidence “proves” that the New Testament is mostly, or even entirely, an accurate record of events.
+Third, you have the conservative scholars, who say that the historical evidence “proves” that the New Testament is mostly, or even entirely, an accurate record of events.

 Q: I noticed that most of the scholars that you cite in your book come from what you call the conservative camp of biblical scholarship.
 Why is that?
 Aren't they liars too?